-To access the secure system, you will firstly need to sign up for my pension online on the LPPA website.
+To access the secure system, you will firstly need to sign up for my pension online on the LPPA website www.lppapensions.co.uk.
 Once you have your activation code you can go online and set up a username and password.

 Please note that for security reasons LPPA do not hold a record of the username or password you have selected.
-If you forget your password, you will need to reregister from the Log-in web page.
+If you forget your password, you will need to re-register from the Log-in web page.